nnamditony/alx-low_level_programming/0x14-bit_manipulation/README.md

+A project on the topic:
-0x14.
-C - Bit manipulation
+0X14.
+C - Bit Manipulation